-46. Do you have to provide at least 8 minutes of G2212 to be able to claim G2212?
-Updated 9/6/2023
+40. Do you have to provide at least 8 minutes of G2212 to be able to claim G2212?

 Yes, in order to claim one unit of G2212, you must have provided at least 8 minutes of service.
-Starting in FY24-25, per CMS rule change, G2212 can only be reported when 15 minutes of time is reached.

-47. How will Add-ons be applied in SmartCare?
+41. How will Add-ons be applied in SmartCare?

 On the SmartCare service entry screen, there are fields at the bottom of the screen to enter addon codes to that service.
-See Current Procedural Terminology training on the QA Training page for more details.
+See Transition to CPT Code training on the QA Training page for more details.

-48. Can multiple Add-on codes be used for the same service?
+42. Can multiple Add-on codes be used for the same service?